 We require consent from our patients before we may collect, use, or disclose their personal information.
 The Privacy Laws also provides instances where we may collect, use, or disclose your personal information without consent.

-In order for the principles of consent to be satisfied, our Office has undertaken reasonable efforts to ensure that you are advised of the purposes for which personal information is being
+In order for the principles of consent to be satisfied, our Office has undertaken reasonable efforts to ensure that you are advised of the purposes for which personal information is being used, and that you understand those purposes.
+Once consent is obtained, we do not need to seek your consent again unless the use, purpose or disclosure changes.

 Our existing protocols for electronic submissions of dental claims require a signature on file.
 Specific consent may be required for additional requests from insurers.
 This consent shall be collected at the time, or in conjunction with, predetermination for extensive services, provided that the scope of personal information released is disclosed.
 If there is any doubt, personal information shall be released directly to you for your review and submission.